 We set home learning weekly.
-This may be online learning on seesaw or other tasks.
+This may be online learning on seesaw or other paper-based tasks.
 This is an opportunity for parents to support their children with their learning.
+We also appreciate the vital importance of our children becoming proficient readers.
+Therefore, we encourage parents to be very much a part of this process.
+We encourage home reading to be recorded on the Boom Reader APP, which is used by both parents and staff.
 Parents are invited to attend workshops throughout the year to find out more about how to help their child.